PLPAcademy/day-3-assignment-Marc488-ctrl/README.md

 1. What is the first step for installing Dart on a Windows machine?
 B) Download the Dart SDK
 2. Which command verifies the Dart installation on macOS?
+C

 C) dart --verify
 3. What is the next step after downloading and extracting the Flutter SDK on Linux?
 B) Update your PATH
 4. What command is used to run a newly created Flutter app?
+A

 A) flutter start

 #Python Installation

 What is the first step to install Python on a Windows system?
+B

 B) Download Python from the official website